Maintaining Performance with Less Data: Abstract

 \section{Abstract}

-We propose a novel method for training a neural network for image classification to reduce input data dynamically, in order to reduce the costs of training a neural network model.
 As Deep Learning tasks become more popular, their computational complexity increases, leading to more intricate algorithms and models which have longer runtimes and require more input data.
 The result is a greater cost on time, hardware, and environmental resources.
-By using data reduction techniques, we reduce the amount of work performed, and therefore the environmental impact of AI techniques, and with dynamic data reduction we show that accuracy may be maintained while reducing runtime by up to 50\%, and reducing carbon emission proportionally.
+We propose a novel method for training a neural network for image classification to reduce input data dynamically, in order to reduce the costs of training a neural network model.
+By using data reduction techniques, we reduce the amount of work performed and therefore the environmental impact of AI techniques, and with dynamic data reduction we show that accuracy may be maintained while reducing runtime by up to 50\%, and reducing carbon emission proportionally, and gives a way forward for the better implementation of useful data. \keywords{Data Reduction, Data Augmentation, Data Step, Data Increment, Data Cut, Useful Data }